Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: -theory and Connes' index formula

 The cyclic permutation operator $\lambda:\mathcal{A}^{\otimes k}\to \mathcal{A}^{\otimes k}$ is defined as

 We define a complex of $\C$-vector spaces $C^\lambda_*(\mathcal{A})$ by

 with differential given by $b$.
 The homology of the complex $C^\lambda_*(\mathcal{A})$ is called the cyclic homology of $\mathcal{A}$ and will be denoted by $HC_*(\mathcal{A})$.
-A cycle in $C^k_\lambda(\mathcal{A})$ will be called a cyclic $k$-cycle.
+A cycle in $C_k^\lambda(\mathcal{A})$ will be called a cyclic $k$-cycle.

 The complex $C^k_\lambda(\mathcal{A})$ is defined as the space of continuous linear functionals $\mu$ on $\mathcal{A}^{\otimes k+1}$ such that $\mu\circ\lambda=\mu$.
 The Hochschild coboundary operator $\mu\mapsto \mu\circ b$ makes $C^*_\lambda(\mathcal{A})$ into a complex.
 The cohomology of the complex $C^*_\lambda(\mathcal{A})$ will be denoted by $HC^*(\mathcal{A})$ and is called the cyclic cohomology of $\mathcal{A}$.
 Cyclic cohomology is an algebraic generalization of de Rham homology.
 The difference lies in that the dimension defines a grading on the de Rham theories, while the dimension defines a filtration on the cyclic theories.
-This difference can be explained by a Theorem of Connes \cite{connes} stating that if $X$ is a compact manifold, there is an isomorphism
+This difference can be explained by a Theorem of Connes \cite{connes} stating that if $X$ is a compact oriented manifold, there is an isomorphism

 where $Z_k(X)$ denotes the space of closed $k$-currents on $X$.
-The filtration on cyclic cohomology can be described by the linear mapping $S:HC^k(\mathcal{A})\to HC^{k+2}(\mathcal{A})$ called the suspension operator or the periodicity operator.
+The filtration on cyclic cohomology can be described by the linear mapping $S:HC^k(\mathcal{A})\to HC^{k+2}(\mathcal{A})$ called the periodicity operator.
 For a definition of the periodicity operator, see \cite{connes}.